Islam Slimani: Lyon

 On 13 January 2021, Slimani signed with Ligue 1 club Lyon.
 On 18 January 2021, he made his league debut, coming on as a substitute for Tino Kadewere in the 76th minute, in a 0–1 loss to Metz.
 He scored his first goal for the club on 9 February in a 5–1 Coupe de France victory against Ajaccio.
 He scored his first league goal for the club on 21 March, after coming on as a substitute, in a 4–2 loss to Paris Saint Germain.

 On 1 February 2022, Slimani's contract with Lyon was terminated by mutual consent, effectively making him a free agent.

 Return to Sporting CP

 Slimani returned to Sporting CP immediately after his contract with Lyon was rescinded, signing a one-and-a-half-year contract.
 He made his comeback on the pitch for Leões on 6 February 2022, coming off the bench in the 74th minute for Pedro Porro in a 2–0 league victory against Famalicão.
 His first goal upon returning came on 26 February in a 1–1 away draw on Madeira against Marítimo, firing in a cross from Matheus Reis.

+Short stints in Europe and Brazil before returning to Algeria

 Brest

 On 25 August 2022, Slimani signed with Ligue 1 side Brest.